spiral/docs/docs/en/websockets/broadcasting.md

 ```

 Many websocket servers use HTTP authorization, which requires the client to provide credentials in the form of an HTTP
 header or query parameter.
-To handle HTTP authorization in the Spiral Framework's broadcasting component, you can use
+To handle HTTP authorization in broadcasting component, you can use
 the `Spiral\Broadcasting\Middleware\AuthorizationMiddleware` middleware and specify an authorization endpoint in your
 application where the websocket server will send authorization requests.